pasmopy/breast_cancer/transcriptomic_data/README.md

 ## Merge TCGA and CCLE data
- 1. Merge TCGA data download with `downloadTCGA()` and CCLE data download with `downloadCCLE()`
+ 1. Merge TCGA data download with `downloadTCGA()` and CCLE data download with `downloadCCLE()`.
- 2. Run ComBat-seq program to remove batch effects between TCGA and CCLE datasets
+ 1. Run ComBat-seq program to remove batch effects between TCGA and CCLE datasets.
- 3. Output total read counts of all samples in order to decide the cutoff value of total read counts for `normalization()`
+ 1. Output total read counts of all samples in order to decide the cutoff value of total read counts for `normalization()`.

     ```R
     mergeTCGAandCCLE(outputesult = FALSE)